Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Introduction

 Recently, was demonstrated in \cite{Shaposhnikov (20)} that the four-fermion interactions may not only mediate the production of feebly interacting fermions right after inflation, but they can play the role of dark matter if such fermions are singlets concerning the Standard Model (SM) gauge group.
 This possibility is explored in \cite{Shaposhnikovv (21)}, where it is demonstrated that the four-fermion interactions in a wide range of fermion masses could generate the observed dark matter abundance.

-The NJL model \cite{NJL(61)} is an effective four-fermion theory consistent with the SM gauge group and compatible with the diverse interpretations of the fermionic axial currents contained in (\ref{eq:1.1}), see e.g., \cite{Klev(92),Buballa(05)} for review.
-Generically the Lagrangian interaction of this theory is described by
+The Nambu-Jona-Lasinio (NJL) model \cite{NJL(61)} is an effective four-fermion theory consistent with the SM gauge group and compatible with some interpretations of the fermionic axial currents contained in the EH action with Dirac action and four-fermion interaction, see e.g., \cite{Klev(92),Buballa(05)} for review.